pnxenopoulos/awpy/README.md

 ### Help!
 The parser doesn't work or returns weird data

 Counter-Strike demos can be a bit troublesome.
 It is likely you'll see increased error rates in POV demos.
 To help us address parsing issues, please open a bug report in our [Github issues](https://github.com/pnxenopoulos/awpy/issues) as well as in our [our Discord](https://discord.gg/3JrhKYcEKW).
 We're committed to increasing parsing coverage rates and appreciate any errors you may find.
+We use [LaihoE's demoparser](https://github.com/LaihoE/demoparser) as a backend, so you may also check there for any open issues.

 ## Examples and Projects